lauritswl/embedding-projection/README.md

   - [Word-Level Analysis](#-word-level-analysis)
 - [License](#️-license)

 ## 🔍 Overview
 A project developing a technique for extracting information from contextual sentence embeddings ([model="paraphrase-multilingual-mpnet-base-v2"](https://huggingface.co/sentence-transformers/paraphrase-multilingual-mpnet-base-v2)) by utilizing projection of embeddings onto a [concept vector](data/concept_vectors/vectors).

-The repository contains the datasets used, the functions used to embbed the data, and a method for projecting new data onto the 'Concept Vector'.
+The repository contains the sentiment datasets, the functions used to embed text, define concept vectors and project new data.

 The main pipeline of the project is visualised below.
 ![Projection Pipeline](powerpoints/Projection_Pipeline.png)

 ## 🛠️ Installation
 1. Clone the repository and navigate to it